 The regulations also apply to workers who rely on mobile phones for their work.

-The Display Screen Equipment Regulations 1992 detail how employers are responsible for their employees health, safety and wellbeing when working with DSE.
+The Display Screen Equipment Regulations 1992 detail how employers are responsible for their employees’ health, safety and wellbeing when working with DSE.

 Undertaking a DSE workstation assessment

-This comprises ensuring ergonomic furniture, such as chairs and desks, are suitably adjusted for the correct posture when working with screens, optimising desk space, and ensuring sufficient legroom.
+A workstation assessment involves making sure ergonomic furniture, such as chairs and desks, are suitably adjusted for the correct posture when working with screens, optimising desk space, and ensuring sufficient legroom.

-Additional requirements may be providing a footrest and support cushions or other adjustments to ensure a safe working environment following the completion of an assessment.
-It’s essential that the height of screens is considered and any necessary adjustments are made to avoid reflections and glares.
+It is essential that the height of screens is considered, and any necessary adjustments are made to avoid reflections and glares.
 Employers must keep all equipment and devices clean and ensure employees and DSE users report any defects or issues to their manager.

-Taking regular breaks from the screen
+Ensuring employees take regular breaks from the screen

 Employers can install break-monitoring software to encourage workers to take breaks from their screens and motivate them to stand, walk or stretch, which may help reduce musculoskeletal problems.

-Pay for eye tests
+Paying for eye tests

 Workers using DSE may be susceptible to visual fatigue and eye discomfort.